The Go language has a built-in package manager, which is the go command itself.

 This directory is managed automatically and should not be modified manually.

-⚠️ Is GOPATH
+⚠️ Is GOPATH still necessary?

-was central to package management.
-However, since Go 1.11 (2018), Go Modules (go.mod
+In the past, GOPATH was central to package management.
+However, since Go 1.11 (2018), Go Modules (go.mod) became the standard, and GOPATH is no longer required for modern projects.

 ✅ Summary

-Question | Answer |
+| Question | Answer |

-Does Go have a package manager? | ✅ Yes, built into the go command |
+| Does Go have a package manager? | ✅ Yes, built into the go command |

-Does it use a file like package.json ? |
+Does it use a file like package.json? |

 ✅ Yes, it uses go.mod |

-Where are the packages stored? | In ~/go/pkg/mod (module cache) |
+| Where are the packages stored? | In ~/go/pkg/mod (module cache) |

-Do I need to configure anything? | ❌ No, everything works automatically with modules |
+| Do I need to configure anything? | ❌ No, everything works automatically with modules |